greenm01/ec4x/docs/ec4x_specs.md

 **Destroyed**: In a crippled combat state, hits equal to DS reduces a unit's state to destroyed.
 The unit is dead and unrecoverable.

+If a squadron is crippled, all the ships under its command are crippled.
+If a squadron is destroyed, all the ships are likewise destroyed.

 ### 5\.1.4 Cloaking

 Cloaking offers an advantage in the initial round of space combat, both on the defensive and offensive.